claude_cahun_masked_pose

 Self Portrait with Marcel Moore

 The two, both artists, collaborated on work.
 Their first joint publication was a re-issue of Cahun’s book called Vues et Visions in 1919, with new illustrations by Moore.
 It publicly outed them as a couple and is the first recorded use of Cahun’s new name.
-Shortly after its publication she and Moore moved to Paris, at the time a creative hub and perhaps a more forgiving place, socially and artistically, for the couple to live in.
+Shortly after its publication they and Moore moved to Paris, at the time a creative hub and perhaps a more forgiving place, socially and artistically, for the couple to live in.
 But by 1937 they were ready to leave.
-Jewish on her father’s side, Cahun felt a ‘premonition of danger’ about the political situation.
-And she was feeling the pull of the countryside, too.
-She and Moore returned to Jersey to live, taking up their old names and letting people assume they were sisters.
+Jewish on thier father’s side, Cahun felt a ‘premonition of danger’ about the political situation.
+And they was feeling the pull of the countryside, too.
+They and Moore returned to Jersey to live, taking up their old names and letting people assume they were sisters.

 Self portrait (in velvet dress, at La Rocquaise) of Claude Cahun